krtffl/krtffl.dev/content/posts/meta.md

 ai ai ai ai ai ai ai ai ai ai
 ai
 ai ai ai
-ai (no idea how this is gonna print out, i am obviously not using any kind of live previewer and the most markdown i've written is for the changelogs of my projects...  so we will see!) is everywhere. eveything. articial inteligence. which is of course not intelligent as we (i) are, but i still had to look up whether intelligence had one or two l. turns out it had 2. so a big L for me :)
+ai (no idea how this is gonna print out, i am obviously not using any kind of live previewer and the most markdown i've written is for the changelogs of my projects...  so we will see!) is everywhere. everything. artificial inteligence. which is of course not intelligent as we (i) are, but i still had to look up whether intelligence had one or two l. turns out it had 2. so a big L for me :)

-so, artifical intelligence, you need to know python. you *better* know python if you wanna keep some chances at keeping your job. go build your boring blog in python.
+so, artificial intelligence, you need to know python. you *better* know python if you wanna keep some chances at keeping your job. go build your boring blog in python.

 what about django? it sounds cool. i really liked the movie and of course i judge a book by its cover, and a film by its name, so let's go with it. i started following a couple of articles that i found informative enough